Blakeinstein/fuse-rust/README.md

 ## What is Fuse?
 Fuse is a super lightweight library which provides a simple way to do fuzzy searching.

+Fuse-RS is a port of https://github.com/krisk/fuse-swift written purely in rust.

 ## Usage

 #### Example 1